9/2 as a Decimal: A full breakdown to Fraction to Decimal Conversion

 Decimal Places and Precision

 The number of decimal places used depends on the required level of precision.
 In some applications, a few decimal places might suffice, while others require higher precision.
-For example, in engineering, high precision might be needed for accurate measurements.
+To give you an idea, in engineering, high precision might be needed for accurate measurements.
 In everyday calculations, one or two decimal places are often sufficient.

 Scientific Notation and Decimal Representation